multiversx/mx-sdk-csharp/README.md

 * Query values stored within Smart Contracts.

 # Documentation
-The [documentation](./docs/index.md) can be found following this link.
+The documentation and guides can be found at [Read the docs](./docs/index.md).

 # Change Log
 All notable changes will be documented in this file.